 On the menu is homemade granola and banana bread, dairy-free toasties made with pulled jackfruit and vegan cheese, falafel, cheese and marmite rolls or salad boxes topped with chorizo, feta or falafel.

 Drinks-wise you can sample a hot dirty chai or a chilled Vietnamese iced drink.
-Or opt for one of the milkshakes in five yummy flavours.
+Or I’d suggest opting for one of the milkshakes in five yummy flavours.

 Address: 2 Quayside, Cambridge CB5 8AB